simone-colagiovanni/HackTheBox-CheatSheets/README.md

-# HTB Cheatsheets — Notes and Resources (NO SPOILERS)
+# HTB Cheatsheets — Notes and Resources

 **Purpose:** this repository is meant to keep track of useful information learned while following **Hack The Box** paths and modules — including theory, reusable commands, patterns, and external resources.
 **Important:** it does *not* contain machine or challenge solutions, walkthroughs, or spoilers.
 The goal is purely educational — to summarize knowledge and improve technical skills.